Diadora Gara Carbon 2 Running Shoe Review

 Lateral Stability

 The Diadora Gara Carbon 2 is stable, especially for a super shoe.
 Its broad midfoot platform, carbon plate, and reasonably firm foam keep you confident without the nagging wobble common in softer racers.
-Most runners, even deep into a long run, will find the shoe remains stable and reassuring underfoot, making it an excellent option for those seeking high performance without the typically aggressive geometry that often accompanies it.
+Even deep into a long run, most runners will find the shoe remains stable and reassuring underfoot, making it a satisfactory option for those seeking high performance without the typically aggressive geometry that often accompanies it.

 Pros